 A 55 gallon plastic drum is a storage or shipping container made of a high density industrial strength polymer with thick walls that provide endurance, strength, and longevity for the containment of a wide variety of substances and materials.
-Their seamless construction makes them ideal for the safe and secure storage and containment of harmful and hazardous materials.
+Their seamless construction makes them ideal for the safe and secure storage and containment of harmful and hazardous solids and fluids.

 The rigidity, durability, and toughness of 55 gallon plastic drums has made them a major asset to distributors, shippers, warehousing operations, and other forms of shipping and storing facilities.
 This singular attribute has enhanced and broadened their use in the chemical, food, and manufacturing industries.